dgryski/go-perfbook/performance.md

 Changing your data means either adding to or altering the representation of the data you're processing.

-Augment your data structure with more information:
+Ideas for augmenting your data structure:

-    - precomputed fields (size instead of iterating linked list, etc)
-    - extra indexes for searching, "search fingers", doubly-linked list for O(1) removal
-    - limitations of when this is applicable: must be cheap to keep updated
-    - all these fall under "do less work" (at the data structure level)
+- extra fields: For example, store the size of a linked lists rather than iterating when asked for it.
+Or storing additional pointers to frequently needed other nodes to multiple searches (for example, "backwards" links in a doubly-linked list to make removal O(1) ).
+These sorts of changes are useful when the data you need is cheap to store and keep up-to-date.

+- extra search indexes: Most data structures are designed for a single type of query.
+If you need two different query types, having an additional "view" onto your data can be large improvement.
+For example, []struct, referenced by ID but sometimes string -> map[string]id (or \*struct)
+TODO: Sometimes this can be as simple as a "search finger"

-    - bloom filter (for example): these need to be small and fast to not overwhelm the rest of the data structure: (e.g, matcher bench) : punchline: regular map is still the fastest
+- extra information about elements: for example, a bloom filter.
+These need to be small and fast to not overwhelm the rest of the data structure.

+Both of these are clear examples of "do less work" at the data structure level.
+They all cost space.

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory